Tips for Children About How to Stop Bullying in Schools

 - 48% of all children in grades 4-12 will experience some degree of bullying in their lifetimes.
 20% of these take place in grades 9-12.

-- Around 55.2% of LGBTQ students are cyberbullied during their time in education; as are 15% of all students.
+- Around 55.2% of LGBTQ students are cyberbullied during their education, as are 15% of all students.

 What Are the Effects of Bullying in School?

 The second thing you need to be aware of is the consequences and effects of bullying in school has on children and the witness of it while it’s taking place in school.
-Without knowing this, it’s hard to be aware of the sincerity of the action and what it can lead to.
+Without knowing this, it’s hard to be aware of the action's sincerity and what it can lead to.

-Perhaps the most widespread and common of all effects of bullying in school is distraction.
-Every child is in school to learn to help them to become educated and ready themselves for the future, but unfortunately, bullying is a form of distraction away from that.
+Perhaps the most widespread and common of all effects of bullying in school is a distraction.
+Every child is in school to learn to help them become educated and ready themselves for the future, but unfortunately, bullying is a form of distraction.
 Not only can the bullied and the bullied individual become severely distracted from their studies, as can anyone witnessing it.